South Dakota Daily Fantasy

 South Dakota Sports Betting

 Sports betting is one of the few forms of gambling which are completely outlawed in South Dakota.
 Although there was talk of the issue being brought to the state’s 2020 ballot, this was recently turned down by the South Dakota House State Affairs Committee.
 Executive Director of the Deadwood Gaming Association, Mike Rodman, is determined to have the bill approved and he, along with other backers, will be gathering signatures to have the bill placed on the ballot.
-Stay tuned for any updates.
+Stay tuned for any updates which you can find on the page dedicated to South Dakota sports betting.

 South Dakota Casinos